folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I flood the market with my best regards, I paid your dues" > I paid your dues

-* The idea of a market where people pay for goods and services also connects to the idea of “paying dues”.
-"Paying dues" a phrase that refers working hard with a great deal of patience, endurance and commitment to the little things in order to earn respect and an opportunity to take on a much larger or more visible role.
+* The idea of a market where people pay for goods and services also connects to the idea of “paying dues.”
+"Paying dues" is a phrase that refers to working hard with a great deal of patience, endurance, and commitment to the little things in order to earn respect and an opportunity to take on a much larger or more visible role.

-* While rapping from Nispey’s perspective on “The Heart Part 5”, Kendrick uses the phrase “paid dues” to describe the hard work that Nipsey Hussle put into the rap game  by releasing 13 mixtapes in 12 years from 2005 to 2017 before releasing his only studio album in 2018.
+* While rapping from Nipsey’s perspective on “The Heart Part 5,” Kendrick uses the phrase “paid dues” to describe the hard work that Nipsey Hussle put into the rap game by releasing 13 mixtapes in 12 years from 2005 to 2017 before releasing his only studio album in 2018.

   * *Reflectin' on my life and what I done
   **Paid dues**, made rules, change outta love
   Them same views made schools change curriculums*

-* By saying “I paid your dues”, Kendrick would seem to be talking to someone who did not work hard to earn respect.
+* By saying “I paid your dues,” Kendrick would seem to be talking to someone who did not work hard to earn respect.
 This could be a reference to Drake, whom Kendrick has repeatedly criticized for using ghostwriters to write his rap lyrics instead of putting in the work to write his own lyrics.

-* Similarly , on “euphoria” and “meet the grahams”, Kendrick criticized Drake for receiving Ozempic weight loss injection, having abdominal surgery to improve his appearance without needing to pay his dues by working out.
+* Similarly, on “euphoria” and “meet the grahams,” Kendrick criticized Drake for receiving Ozempic weight loss injections and having abdominal surgery to improve his appearance without needing to pay his dues by working out.

   * *Yeah, my first one like my last one, it's a classic, you don't have one
   Let your core audience **stomach that, then tell 'em where you get your abs from***